 Short-Term Scientific Missions:

 STSM facilitates Researchers whose home institution is located in a Participating COST Full Member or COST Cooperating Member Country to go to an institution, organisation or research centre in another participating COST Country to foster collaboration and to perform empirical research.
-Participation of “Early Career Investigators” (ECI) in STSM is particularly encouraged.
-An applicant can be considered as being ECI when the time that has elapsed between the award date of the applicant’s PhD and the date of the applicant’s first involvement in the COST Action CA18102 does not exceed 8 years.
+Participation of “Early Career Investigators” (ECI) in STSM is particularly encouraged, here considered as an individual who is within a time span of up to 8 years from the date they obtained their PhD/doctorate (full-time equivalent).
 PhD students are also eligible to partake in STSMs.
 Find out more below.